garimachauhancoder/Blinkit-Sales-Analysis-Dashboard/README.md

 ├── .pbix File<br/>
 └── README.md<br/><br/>

+### 📝 Conclusion
+This dashboard provides a clear, data-driven view of Blinkit's sales performance, helping identify top-performing outlets, customer preferences, and key growth opportunities.
+It strengthened my skills in Power BI, DAX, and business analytics, and reflects my ability to turn raw data into actionable insights.<br/><br/>

 #### 🔗 Let’s Connect<br/>
-I'm always open to collaborating on dashboards, analytics, and UI/UX projects.<br/><br/>
+I'm always open to collaborating on dashboards, analytics, and UI/UX projects.<br/>
+Feel free to fork this repository, make improvements, and submit a pull request.
+Contributions are welcome!<br/>

 #### 📫 Reach out at:<br/>
 - Email: garimachauhan2301@gmail.com <br/>